kimjune01/pyactiverecord/README.md

 # pyactiverecord
-py-activerecord is python activerecord like mysql wrapper.
+pyactiverecord is python active-record like mysql wrapper.

 ## features
-- activerecord like mysql wrapper
+- active-record like mysql wrapper
 - ORM

 ## requirements